 I feel so deprived!
 Growing up I can’t ever remember having any of those dessert masquerading as a side dish casseroles during the holidays, it just wasn’t on our family’s radar, I guess.
-We always had a big bowl of BUTTERED RUTABAGAS on the table, and my German great-grandmother’s BRAISED RED CABBAGE.
+We always had a big bowl of buttered rutabagas on the table, and my German great-grandmother’s braised red cabbage.
 But never sweet potatoes, yams, or anything topped with anything remotely sweet.
 And up until now I had no idea what I was missing!

 This year I got hip to the joys of this sweet-ish (but not too sweet) casserole.
 There are no marshmallows or canned yams involved here~ this is real food that just happens to have a sweet side.
 It starts with fresh yellow sweet potatoes that I boil, drain, and puree with eggs, a little half and half, and a touch of brown sugar.
 The topping is pretty much exactly like I’d make for a streusel dessert, and the whole thing bakes up in the oven like a glorious souffle.

-Once and for all, the difference between sweet potatoes and yams…
+The difference between sweet potatoes and yams…

 fact #1 ~ you will not find actual yams in your local supermarket.
 Yams are a starchy white root from Africa and Latin America.